 PlayMakers Repertory Company

-For Shakespeare in American Communities, PlayMakers Repertory Company will present student matinees of The Tempest (November to December 2013) directed by Producing Artistic Director Joseph Haj and Dominique Serrand.
-The company will provide related educational activities, including a professional development seminar for teachers, post-show discussions, in-classroom workshops, residencies, and a study guide.
-They anticipate reaching 25 schools throughout North Carolina.
+PlayMakers Repertory Company will present student matinees of Twelfth Night directed by Erica Schmidt, as part of their Educational Student Matinee Series.
+The company will provide related educational activities, including workshops, post-show discussions, and a study guide.
+They anticipate reaching 40 schools from North Carolina.